-During your master's Forensic Science, you will work closely with many lecturers who are influential in their field.
-The master is known for its innovative research methods and close collaboration with other disciplines.
-Our professors are known as the authorities in the field of Forensic Science.
-During the master you will certainly come across a number of these core teachers:
+During your Master's in Forensic Science, you will work closely with many lecturers who are influential in their field.
+The programme is acknowledged for its innovative research methods and close collaboration with other disciplines.
+Our professors are known as the authorities in Forensic Science.
+During the Master's, you will certainly come across several core teachers:

 I lead the Research team within the division Biological Traces at the Netherlands Forensic Institute.
 Inspired by forensic case work questions, we develop and implement molecular methods.
 I coordinate the course "Advanced Forensic Biology" and am professor by special appointment at the UvA.

-Maurice Aalders is professor in Forensic Biophysics at the Faculty of Medicine (AMC-UvA) and focuses his research on the interface of applied physics, chemistry and biomedical sciences.
-He did earlier work on optical techniques for diagnostics in medical oncology, such as fluorescence imaging and optical coherence tomography.
+I am a professor in Forensic Biophysics at the Faculty of Medicine (AMC-UvA) and focus in my research on the interface of applied physics, chemistry and biomedical sciences.
+Earlier I worked on optical techniques for diagnostics in medical oncology, such as fluorescence imaging and optical coherence tomography.

-After nine years working as a crime scene officer at the Dutch Police, I moved over to teaching.
+After working as a crime scene officer at the Dutch Police for nine years, I moved over to teaching.
 I teach in the course “Observer Based Techniques” of the Forensic Science Programme and besides that, I am also a member of the Programme Committee of Forensic Science

 My name is Radboud Winkels and I am associate professor in Computational Legal Theory at the Law Faculty of the UvA.
 My background is in Psychology and Artificial Intelligence.
-I coordinate the course on “Reasoning and Formal Modelling”.
+I coordinate the course “Logic and the Human Factor in Forensic Reasoning”.

-I am a forensic firearms examiner working for the Netherlands Forensic Institute and a PhD candidate at the Radboud University, Nijmegen and Leiden University.
+I am a forensic firearms examiner working for the Netherlands Forensic Institute (NFI) and did my PhD at the Radboud University, Nijmegen and Leiden University.
 I coordinate the course “Observer Based Techniques” in the Forensic Science Master’s programme.